I love the ZSR because it is my home away from home. To me, the ZSR as a little piece of heaven among the the craziness of the college campus.

 The ZSR is central to campus and the lives of students and I am so excited to have the chance to make a positive impact through the Ambassador Program!

 ZSR is an integral part of Wake Forest and I wanted to be part of new group of students that supports all that ZSR does.

 I love the ZSR because I know the faculty and staff truly care about my success and always look to improve.
-One of my favorite classes at Wake was my summer online course for learning C++.
-I was far away from campus but my professor still took the time to meet with me and all of the projects were fun.

 I love the library and the services it provides the students.
 As a part of the Ambassadors, I want to become a part of the library that is so important in my life and the lives of all Wake Forest students.